pragmint/open-practices/practices/reduce-coupling-between-abstractions.md

 Not all coupling is bad; some level of dependency is natural and necessary.
 Recognizing and accepting necessary coupling helps avoid futile efforts to decouple what should inherently be connected.

-### Design for Change vs. YAGNI (You Aren't Gonna Need It)
+### Design for Needed, Not Speculative, Features
-<ed> I'm not sure I understand the specific pitfall/challenge from this title.
-Perhaps "Design for Needed, Not Speculative, Features"? </ed>

 Reducing coupling prepares the codebase for future changes, but it’s important to avoid premature optimization.
-The YAGNI principle warns against adding complexity for features that might never be needed.
+The YAGNI (You Aren't Gonna Need It) principle warns against adding complexity for features that might never be needed.
 Focus on the current requirements and only introduce abstractions when there's a clear, present need.
 This will help you avoid speculative design.

-## How To Improve

-<ed> Ditto comment in Run Pair Programming Sessions about editing the title of this section. </ed>
+## Getting Your Team Started

-Help your team implement this practice by hosting a viewing party of specially curated talks, starting a book club to discuss impactful titles on this topic, facilitating a roundtable discussion about relevant topics, or doing a spike.
+Help your team implement this practice by hosting a viewing party of specially curated talks, starting a book club to discuss impactful titles on this topic, facilitating a roundtable discussion about relevant topics, or doing a spike (or timeboxed experiment).

 ### [Host a Viewing Party](/practices/host-a-viewing-party.md)